friedev/boost/README.md

 ### Terminal

-To play boost-py from the command line, simply run:
+To play Boost from the command line, simply run:

 ```sh
 boost